 To assist the Board in fulfilling its responsibilities, the Management provides the Board with a management report containing complete, adequate and timely information prior to the Board meetings.
-The Board has separate and independent access to the Management, including the Company Secretary and/or his or her representative at all times.
-The Company Secretary and/or his or her representative at all times and look and Board and Board Committees meetings and assists the Board to ensure that proper procedures and all other rules and regulations applicable to the Company are complied with.
+The Board has separate and independent access to the Management, including the Company Secretaries and/or their representative at all times.
+The Company Secretaries and/or their representative attends all Board and Board Committees meetings and assists the Board to ensure that proper procedures and all other rules and regulations applicable to the Company are complied with.